insolar/assured-ledger/README.md

 make vendor pre-build build
 ````

-For more details take a look on .github/workflows/common.yaml.
+For more details please see .github/workflows/common.yaml.